 #28 You can’t remember what fun and leisure time are any more

 What to do?

 If you are exhausted by work, you probably don’t need more sleep, you need to reduce your emotional stress!
-If you’re interested to know more about the physiology of stress impacts on modern women, a good read is Dr Libby Weaver’s book Rushing Woman’s Syndrome (audio book or hard copy).
+If you’re interested to know more about the physiology of stress impacts on modern women, a good read is Dr Libby Weaver’s book Rushing Woman’s Syndrome.
 But please ask yourself: “How much longer can I afford to NOT take action to change my situation and reduce my stress levels?
 And what value would I place on change for the better – $100, $1,000, $10,000…?”
 What is your health really worth to you and your family?

 While you may not be able to resign and find another job, or change your work situation, you CAN reduce your negative emotions and stress response in both mind and body.
 You could start with some simple changes, such as ensuring you take at least a 30min lunch break away from your desk or workspace (which is actually required by law in Australia after 5 hours of work!).
 Maybe start with doing this once or twice a week if you can’t bear to stop work every day at this point.
 And turn off your email notifications (which is highly recommended by productivity coaches).